 The main arguments against crop sensor cameras versus full frame is that in low light situations, increasing the ISO will result in images with excessive digital noise.
 Another argument is that with the extra depth of field with Micro Four Third cameras, it is difficult to get a blurry background.
 In this talk I show how it’s possible to get around these problems.

-Argar Fen 3
+Argar Fen Fungi

-Argar Fen 3
+Argar Fen Fungi

 Bempton 1